 This was the last time a Zytek engine management system update would be seen until the emergence of a brand new engine control platform which debuted in V10 sports car from America.
 But that is a new story…

-- First digital engine management system in Formula 1
+- First digital EMS in Formula 1

 - First Jaguar Le Mans victory since 1957